Phil-y/DHR-Net/README.md

 # [Displays2026]DHR-Net

-This repository is the official implementation of DHR-Net: An Ultra-Lightweight U-Net Based on Efficient Convolutional Attention for Medical Image Segmentation using PyTorch.
+This repository is the official implementation of DHR-Net: An ultra-lightweight U-Net based on efficient convolutional attention for medical image segmentation using PyTorch.

 ![DHR-Net](Fig/model.jpg)